Tuesday (book): Awards

-Animated short
+Adaptations

+In 1992, Tuesday was adapted into a short animated film by Doros Evangelides and Rosemary Killen.

 In 2002 Tuesday was used for the production of an animated movie which belongs to the anthology film Paul McCartney: Music & Animation.
 The director of the enterprise was Geoff Dunbar, with the production tasks carried out by Paul McCartney.
 In the movie voices were provided by Paul McCartney, McCartney's wife Linda McCartney, Dustin Hoffman, June Whitfield, and Windsor Davies.
 The short was dedicated to Linda McCartney, who died before the short's completion.
-For the animation of Wiesner's book, Dunbar and McCartney were nominated for a British Academy Award.
+For the animation of Wiesner's book, Dunbar and Judith Roberts were nominated for a British Academy Award.